lilybarrett/candy_monster/README.md

 ### How Do My Controller Actions Change?

 Your API endpoint should only render JSON, allowing Rails & React to communicate & transmit data back and forth.

-The Candy Monster app also needs non-API controller actions representing your Rails views, because Rails uses its `index` and `show` views to display the React components we've created.
-If you'd rather use pure Rails to facilitate other actions, you should include those in your non-API controller, as well.
+The Candy Monster app also requires non-API controller actions representing your Rails views, because Rails needs to use its `index` and `show` views to display the React components we've created.
+(If you'd rather use pure Rails to facilitate other actions, you should include those in your non-API controller, as well.)

+This is also handy in case a user has JavaScript disabled on their browser, and you still want them to be able to view your site!

 ```
 resources :candies, only: [:index, :create, :show]